Matt Burns was mapping his mind long before his employer, work management platform Monday.com, incorporated mind maps into its software.

 What Is a Mind Map?

 A mind map is an information diagram in which subtopics, subconcepts or associations stem, branch-like, from a central concept or item.
 They are similar in structure to hub-and-spoke networks and spider diagrams.
-Mind mapping was introduced as a creative, memory-friendly note-taking technique but has since found greater business-world adoption for a variety of applications.

 Michelle Matus, product marketing manager for mind mapping app MindMeister, said that, along with software development and product teams, the bulk of the company’s business-sector base includes marketers, creatives and consultants — all of whom often use it for conceptual-stage ideation.

-“At the start of a project, people kind of use it as a brain dump, where they’re able to throw in keywords, random thoughts, tidbits — kind of a free flow of ideas, which you’re able to then structure into topic categories,” said Matus.
+“At the start of a project, people kind of use it as a brain dump, where they’re able to throw in keywords, random thoughts, tidbits — kind of a free flow of ideas, which you’re able to then structure into topic categories,” Matus said.
 “You can take this really expansive look, with an infinite canvas of all of your ideas, and then start to organize and categorize.”

 mindmeister example mind map